UCSC-nanopore-cgl/signalAlign/README.md

 Given the installation is often long, tedious and somewhat fragile.
 So, we recommend using Docker to run signalAlign.

 #### Docker image
+`ucscbailey/signalalign:latest`

+We do not store any test data within the docker image so, in order to test the docker image, clone the repo and run the following command from within the signalAlign home directory.

 `docker run -it -v "$(pwd)":/data ucscbailey/signalalign:latest run --config tests/docker_runSignalAlign-config.json`